KonradIT/mmt/README.md

 ## To-do:

+-   [ ] Auto detect camera using clues from SD card.
 -   [ ] **HiLight parsing**: I've found that the best way to see which clip I will use later on is to put some tags at the end of it (press mode button on GoPro, or shout "Oh Shit", or use the app/pebble app).
 Then when I run a script that prints the number of hilight tags during the last 30 seconds of each video.
 That lets me know the clips are important.
 This tool should let you label each tag count (eg: --tag-labels="good,great,important") for each hilight count.
 -   [ ] **Sort by location**: Should be on root, so: